koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 1. The learning rate on $q^\pi$ should control the total amount of reinforcement from a single reward source.
 2. The at-convergence learned policy will, in our tabular setting, be invariant to constant shifts of the reward function and, when $\gamma=1$, to constant shifts of $q^\pi$’s initialization.
     1. However, perhaps decreasing rewards everywhere encourages exploration and increasing rewards encourages temporary mode collapse?
     2. Multiplying all rewards by a positive scalar $c>0$ will extremize the policy probabilities in a rather simple way, by taking them to the $c$<sup>th</sup> power and then renormalizing.
-(IE a change in temperature for the softmax distribution.)
+This is equivalent to a change in temperature for the softmax distribution.
 ## Reward matrix construction
 1. The always-defect strategy is myopic, and the always-cooperate strategy is non-myopic.
    2. The payoff matrix for the prisoner's dilemma was selected to have 0 sum, and to have equal discounted returns for all cooperate and all defect at a mean discount rate of 0.5.
 For example, the discount rate for equal discounted returns is 0.4523 starting from defect and 0.5477 starting from coop with a mean of 0.5.